“Why do I need to learn this when I can just google it?”

 Recently Advantage Learn has been working with an organisation called the Bhambayi Project Durban (specifically their maths club).
 Providing the learners with tablets and access to the internet, we saw how the learners would google the titles of the sections in their text books and open up videos which were far beyond their current level of understanding; even going so far as copying equations off google images.
 Sadly they were not learning effectively and this was causing more confusion than being helpful to them.

 This is what makes Maths Online so valuable to students’ education – the platform which we have opened to the learners at the Bhambayi Maths Club with the help of sponsorship from Investec.
 When they need help, instead of turning to google, they can turn to a well-structured learning path which focuses on the syllabus and level of understanding which is relevant to their schooling system (South African curriculum) and Grade.
 This is far more helpful and structured compared to clicking random links on google which can lead to becoming lost and entangled in the world wide web.

 Google can be very helpful for finding information and answers, but that in itself becomes an acquired skill of finding out where to find good information sources and how to filter information effectively.
 It is always best practice to use well-known and trusted websites, and where possible, local websites which speak directly to you and your context.

-Cris is Course and Product Director at Advantage Learn.
+Cris is our Executive Product Director at Advantage Learn.
 A chemical engineer by qualification, he is passionate about Maths and Science education and is a proud South African and Durbanite.